-Answer: The CHS course and instructor must meet the requirements of the sponsoring college, as described in the CHS rules from OSPI listed in WAC Chapter 392-725.
-Course titles must be distinct (e.g. can't be "AP English/English 101') with CHS course title replicating college course titles, as described in WAC 392-725-235.
+Answer: The CHS course and instructor must meet the requirements of the sponsoring college, as described in the CHS rules from OSPI listed in Chapter 392-725 WAC College in the High School Rules.
+Course titles must be distinct (e.g. can't be "AP English/English 101") with the CHS course title replicating college course titles, as described in WAC 392-725-235.